FBI Probing Why Some U.S. Tourists Have Died Mysteriously In The Dominican Republic

 Another American died after drinking at the same Hard Rock Resort, his family told CBS.
 He was in the Dominican Republic vacationing, according to his obituary, which said he died "unexpectedly."

-On Wednesday, Barbara Corcoran, real estate investor and judge on the TV show Shark Tank, said her brother, John, was also found dead in his hotel room of an apparent heart attack while vacationing in the Dominican Republic.
+On Wednesday, Barbara Corcoran, real estate investor and judge on the TV show Shark Tank, said her brother John was also found dead in his hotel room of an apparent heart attack while vacationing in the Dominican Republic.

 Bernstein, the U.S. ambassador, said federal officials are aware of the other families who have voiced concern about loved ones abruptly dying while on vacation in the island country.